 Right: A diagram indicating the pedestrian flow based on the number of classrooms in each building.
-The strongest connections occur from the Technology Center to the front of, and through, the Main Building.
+The strongest connections occur from the Technology Center to the front of and through, the Main Building.

-eft: A diagram indicating student ensity based on classroom count eft Below: A collection of pathways eate an active pedestrian node a campus that help foster chance acounters.
-Right: Main pathways ssist in framing particular views on ampus of natural and man-made ements.
+Left: A diagram indicating student density based on classroom count Left Below: A collection of pathways create an active pedestrian node on campus that help foster chance encounters.
+Right: Main pathways assist in framing particular views on campus of natural and man-made elements.

-- 1 Provide a stronger pathway to the northwest buildings that are consistent across campus. - 2 Divide the large parking lot to create defined pedestrian pathways to connect the Skills Center and Health Science Building. - 3 Provide stronger pathways to the agricultural buildings and Child Care Center. - 4 Upon demolition of the Expo '74 Buildings, provide additional parking/open space to support new buildings. - 5 Enhance the connections to the bike path along Mill Creek and perhaps extend a new path to loop around the campus. - 6 Introduction of trees/landscaping between sidewalks and roadways to improve pedestrian safety.
+- 1 Provide a stronger pathway to the northwest buildings that are consistent across campus. - 2 Divide the large parking lot to create defined pedestrian pathways to connect the SEATech Skills Center and Health Science & Performing Arts Center. - 3 Provide stronger pathways to the agricultural buildings and Child Care Center. - 4 Upon demolition of the Expo '74 Building [Vocational Technical (200-J), Health Ed (200-H), and the China Pavilion (200-G)], provide additional parking/open space to support new buildings. - 5 Enhance the connections to the bike path along Mill Creek and perhaps extend a new path to loop around the campus. - 6 Introduction of trees/landscaping between sidewalks and roadways to improve pedestrian safety.